acpo/PiSpec20_stellarnet/README.md

+# This branch is an archive of a version written in early 2020 and works on Python 2.x and pre-Python 3.9.
+This branch archives earlier work.
+Changes to Pyusb and Flask make this version fail on new Python installations.
+This archive keeps the record of the original work.
 # PiSpec20_stellarnet
 A Python interface for StellarNet spectrometers designed to provide the functions of a Spectronic 20 spectrophotometer
 **!!
 The file `stellarnet.py` was removed at the request of StellarNet.
 To get this file you will need to complete a Software License Agreement with them (https://www.stellarnet.us/wp-content/uploads/StellarNet-SLA.pdf).
 I am working on getting an acceptable version posted here that will allow you work with this project and not violate the license.**